The Gazette (band): 2018–2019: Ninth, Tours and Departure from PS Company

-2021–present: Mass and Reita's death
+2021–present: Mass, Reita's death and Aoi's dismissal

 On March 10, 2021, their nineteenth anniversary, the Gazette released the song "Blinding Hope" and announced their 10th studio album, Mass.
 It was released on May 23 and promoted by an online event with autograph and meet and greet sessions, where participants were chosen by lottery.

 A new look was presented at the end of February 2022, for the show celebrating their 20 anniversary at Yoyogi National Gymnasium.
 They also announced a compilation album titled Heterodoxy -Divided 3 Concepts-, which includes 47 songs and was released on December 21.
 On December 28, former drummer Yune died.
 In July 2023, after a show at Nippon Budokan that was part of the Mass tour, the group released a teaser for a new release in 2024.

 On April 16, 2024, the band announced via their official website that bassist Reita had died the day before.

+On March 10, 2026, the band announced via their official website that guitarist Aoi had been removed from the band, giving various misdemeanours towards the band members and staff as the reason.
+In a separate statement posted to his X account, Aoi elaborated that he had informed the band in April 2025 about his intention to leave that September, refuting the allegations outlined in the band's statement.